 2 sc on the body, 3 sc the first arm onto the body, 4 sc on the body, 3 sc the second arm onto the body, and 2 sc on the body.

-Change to white color yarn from the yarn tail from the second wing...
+Change to white yarn from the yarn tail of the second wing...

 2 sc the wing onto the body (18 sts)